killermann/facilitator-cards/content/cards/matchstick-convos.md

 ---

-Everyone in the group gets a certain number of small objects (e.g., match sticks, paper clips) that will be tokens they spend each time they respond.
-Make a rule before you start the discussion whether or not you’ll allow gifting of tokens among participants.
+Everyone in the group gets a certain number of small objects (e.g., matchsticks, paper clips) to use as tokens they spend every time they respond.
+Before you start the discussion, make a rule about whether or not you’ll allow gifting of tokens among participants.
 Continue discussion until all tokens are spent.